desResLab/LINFA/paper/paper.md

 1. **User-defined input parameter transformations** - Input transformations may reduce the complexity of inference and surrogate model construction in situations where the ranges of the input variables differ substantially or when the input parameters are bounded.
 A number of pre-defined univariate transformations are provided, i.e, `identity`, `tanh`, `linear`, and `exp`.
 These transformations are independently defined for each input variable, using four parameters $(a,b,c,d)$, providing a nonlinear transformation between the _normalized_ interval $[a,b]$ and the _physical_ interval $[c,d]$.
 Additional transformations can be defined by implementing the following member functions.

     - `forward` - It evaluates the transformation from the normalized to the physical space.
-One transformation needs to be defined for each input.
+One transformation needs to be defined for each input dimension.
 For example, the list of lists
       ```
       trsf_info = [['tanh',-7.0,7.0,100.0,1500.0],
                    ['tanh',-7.0,7.0,100.0,1500.0],